‘Star Wars 8’ News: Mark Hamill Hints At Teaser/Trailer For 2017? Rian Johnson Talks Luke Skywalker/Rey Relationship Ties [Rumors]

 Star Wars 8 image leaks have made their rounds, according to International Business Times and there are thoughts in the wheelhouse regarding Luke Skywalker’s relationship to Rey as rumor has it that Mark Hamill’s character will be trainer to Rey.

-Not only that Adam Driver may have let slip a Star Wars 8 spoiler regarding Kylo Ren’s mortality in the movie.
+Not only that, Adam Driver may have let slip a Star Wars 8 spoiler regarding Kylo Ren’s mortality in the movie.

 Rian Johnson gave some more details regarding The Force Awakens sequel when it came to Luke Skywalker and Rey’s relationship.
 Although they were first seen together at the end of the movie with nothing but an extended dramatic pause, who knows what will be in store for the two next.
 The expressions on their face at the conclusion of the first in the current trilogy was priceless.